You Can Easily Go on a Great Stargazing Road Trip from These U.S. Cities

 No matter where you are in the US, you're not far from an amazing stargazing experience.

-Traveling in the summer of 2020 has involved a lot of time in the car.
+Traveling these days has involved a lot of time in the car.
 However, that could mean this is your long-awaited opportunity for the road trip you always said you were going to take before every part of life made that trip a negotiation between family, work, vacation days, and your need for more than five hours of sleep a night.

 A road trip can mean a lot of things—from blasting down Route 66 on a motorcycle to camping with family in an RV, a coast-to-coast excursion to a day trip an hour away.
 One thing it less often means is exploring the night, but you should consider life beyond the reign of the sun.
 After all, half of your trip—metaphorically, if not literally—will take place at night.
 There are galaxies and worlds unexplored available for your enjoyment.
 In fact, from any major US city, you can get somewhere that's perfect for stargazing if you know where to head.
 (Hint: It's often state and national parks, most of which are open.)